 Jurassic Park Logo

 In June 2022, the film Jurassic World: Dominion was released in the USA, which is the conclusion of the dinosaur trilogy and the logical culmination of the Jurassic Park franchise.
 During the release of the sci-fi action movie, it became clear that its logo contains the traditional image of the upper part of the T-Rex skeleton: head, neck, and forelimbs.
-This is the same illustration that Chip Kidd created for the book’s cover in 1990, inspired by the drawings of the famous American paleontologist Henry Fairfield Osborn.
+This is the same illustration Chip Kidd created for the book’s 1990 cover, inspired by the drawings of the famous American paleontologist Henry Fairfield Osborn.

 Modern designers have rethought the emblem, presenting it in a new color.
-Now it is not gray, not blue, and not red, as it was before, but bright yellow, with an orange gradient around the edges.
-The center is the brightest as if it is illuminated from the back.
-Because of this palette, the round base resembles a piece of amber with chipped and cracked edges.
-In the middle, the silhouette of a tyrannosaurus appears, which is turned to the left.
+Now it is not gray, not blue, and not red as before, but bright yellow with an orange gradient around the edges.
+The center is the brightest, as if it were illuminated from behind.
+Because of this palette, the round base resembles amber with chipped and cracked edges.
+In the middle, the silhouette of a Tyrannosaurus appears, facing left.
 It is unevenly colored orange-brown with dark and light spots.
 As before, the artists detailed all the bones, including the vertebrae, ribs, skull, and jaws.
 Sharp teeth and claws are also depicted in detail.

-By the way, the creators of Jurassic World: Dominion recreated the iconic emblem right in the movie.
-This Easter egg can be seen towards the end – at the moment when the T-Rex is about to join the battle with the Giganotosaurus.
+By the way, the creators of Jurassic World: Dominion recreated the iconic emblem in the movie itself.
+This Easter egg can be seen towards the end, at the moment when the T. rex is about to join the battle with the Giganotosaurus.
 At some point, he walks past a ring-shaped fountain, and then his profile is visible in the same way as in the Jurassic Park logo.

 Font and Colors